 A declaration of marriage can validate or prove a common law marriage is in existence.
 The declaration also allows the parties to identify on what date the couple agrees to the marriage.
 A declaration of marriage can help make your common law marriage “official” in Texas.

 Will I need to dissolve my informal marriage if we break up?

 It depends.
 The state of Texas requires a divorce to dissolve a marriage.
 If you believe you were in a common-law marriage and that you may have property rights that are affected by any subsequent separation, you should seek the advice of an attorney as soon as possible.

 The Carlson Law Firm Can help

 A common law marriage entitles spouses to all the same rights in Texas as a formal marriage.
-Still, it’s important to have a plan in place to protect your loved ones should an accident or other tragedy strikes.
-A family law lawyer from The Carlson Law Firm with the help of our estate planning attorneys can help you understand how the law affects your family.
+Still, it’s important to have a plan in place to protect your loved ones should an accident or other tragedy strike.
+A family law lawyer from The Carlson Law Firm can help you understand how the law affects your family.
 We can be your guide through Texas’ complex family code to protect your rights.
 To schedule a free, no-obligation consultation, contact our Killeen, Temple or Round Rock office.
-Our Central Texas estate planning and family law attorneys are ready to help.
+Our Central Texas family law attorneys are ready to help.

 Contact The Carlson Law Firm today to schedule your sit-down with a member of our qualified legal team.